-In that respect the Panel notes that the Application asserts that <.微博> will be used as "a distinctive domain space" for the Applicant's services, rather than a generic and open domain space for any users or any microblogging services.
+In that respect the Panel notes that the Application asserts that <.weibo> will be used as "a distinctive domain space" for the Applicant's services, rather than a generic and open domain space for any users or any micro-blogging services.
 In other words, notwithstanding its claims about the descriptive nature of the term, the majority of the Panel concludes that the Applicant appears to plan to use the term in a non-descriptive sense for its own services.

-Although a new gTLD applicant has the freedom to choose its business model, the Applicant's plan to use the term "微博" in the String to promote its own brand Tencent and its micro-blogging services in the view of the majority of the Panel will inevitably impair the distinctive character of the Objector's mark 微博.
+Although a new gTLD applicant has the freedom to choose its business model, the Applicant's plan to use the term "weibo" in the String to promote its own brand Tencent and its micro-blogging services will in the view of the majority of the Panel inevitably impair the distinctive character of the Objector's mark 微博.

-Even if the Objector cannot enforce its trademark rights against the descriptive use or other legitimate use of the term "微博", the majority of the Panel are of the view that the Applicant planned use of the new gTLD <. 微博> directly conflicts with the Objector's trademark registration 微博 (Registration No. 7649615).
+Even if the Objector cannot enforce its trademark rights against the descriptive use or other legitimate use of the term "weibo", the Applicant planned use of the new gTLD, the majority of the Panel are of the view that <.weibo> directly conflicts with the Objector's trademark registration 微博 (Registration No. 7649615).
 In particular, the Objector's mark 微博 is registered on the services, inter alia, data retrieval (for others) in computer files, computer database information enrollment, computer database information classification and computer database information systemization.
-The Applicant's planned running for the new <.微博> name space involves the above-mentioned services.
+The Applicant's planned running for the new <.weibo> name space involves the above-mentioned services.